Farrukh317/InvoiceGenerator/README.md

 - The app captures the invoice preview DOM using `html2canvas` then creates a PDF via `jspdf`.
 - The scripts are included in `index.html` via CDN; the TypeScript code accesses them via the `window` object.

-## License

-Add your license here (MIT, Apache-2.0, etc.) or remove this section if not applicable.

----

-If you want, I can also:

-- Start the dev server here (`npm install` + `npm run dev`) and share the output.
-- Replace CDN `jspdf`/`html2canvas` with local packaged imports.